Nominated University Staff Contact - Elite Athlete Student Coordinator

 It is recognised that the implementation of this policy document relies heavily on the accurate identification of athletes and coaches as being elite.
 The majority of elite athletes within Australia will be either identified as categorised by their National Sporting Organisation (NSO) and appear on a current categorised list and/or will be on scholarship within the National Institute Network across Australian states.
 The following strategies are suggested for identifying elite athletes and coaches studying at universities within Australia.

-For athletes and coaches to access the support identified within the guiding principles outlined above, they must be identified and recognised, or be a member of one of the following organisations as an 'elite athlete or coach.'
+For athletes and coaches to access the support identified within the guiding principles outlined above, they must be identified and recognised, or be a member of one of the following organisations as an 'elite athlete' or 'elite coach.'

 - AFL Players’ Association